Trying to compare Walt Disney World(WDW) to Disneyland

 area.
 Disney does not own that much additional land to expand on,

-so they have to acquire new land each time they want to have a major
+so they have to acquire new land or reshuffle their existing property each time they want to have a major

 expansion and this is time consuming and extremely expensive, hence

-the reason this is the first major expansion of the resort happened in 2001 with the opening of a second park.
+the reason their first major expansion of the resort happened in 2001 with the opening of a second park.
 Where as WDW is located on over 47 square miles

 of property in Central Florida.
 Disney owns enough property that